Markovian Foundations for Quasi-Stochastic Approximation with Applications to Extremum Seeking Control: Implications to Extremum Seeking Control

-If $\Lambda_{\ODEstate} $ is negative, then the trajectories of the QSA ODE from distinct initial conditions couple in a topological sense.
-It will be seen in \Cref{t:bigQSA+ESC} that this holds true for 2qSGD subject to conditions on the objective function and the gains.
+Additional local stability structure is obtained in terms of Lyapunov exponents \eqref{e:LyapExp}, similarly to what is done in \Cref{t:ODEstate_is_bdd}.
+It will be seen in \Cref{t:bigQSA+ESC} that a negative Lyapunov exponent exits for 2qSGD subject to conditions on the objective function and the gains.

 In \eqref{e:LTIESClin} the time $t_0$ is chosen so that $\| \ODEstate_t - \theta^*\| \le B \alpha $ for some $B$, and all $t\ge t_0$.

 \begin{proof} The analytic assumption is imposed so that (A3) holds, thanks to \Cref{t:hah}.